twm/yarrharr/conventions.md

 The narrow layout assigns a max-width to each box, and flexes down when the window is narrower than that.

 Each box in the stack has a max-width assigned individually, allowing each box to apply padding as necessary or appropriate.
-The CSS variable `--layout-max-width` indicates the max-width to apply: ``none`` when the layout is wide, otherwise some value.
+The CSS variable `--layout-max-width` indicates the max-width to apply when a non-flexible is appropriate (e.g. forms and such).

 For example: